Skip to main content

 Install Print Drivers

 The first step for this deployment is to collect the print drivers you will want to install and create printers as if you were doing it on a user’s machine.
-Source these drivers from the manufacturers' download pages.
+Get these drivers from the manufacturers' download pages.

-• Preferably, use device-specific or universal drivers in a traditional mode configured on a physical device.
 Universal drivers in dynamic mode might display prompts to the user to search devices on the network.
 Also, some drivers, e.g. HP Universal Print Driver may not allow for print in color when not configured on a specific model.

-• In a mixed fleet environment, try selecting drivers published for your target devices to achieve the best compatibility.
+• In a mixed fleet environment, use drivers published for your target devices to achieve the best compatibility.
 You might be able to print successfully to a device even through a driver of a different manufacturer thanks to MyQ’s cross-vendor printing support, but you will not get all the functionalities of the device.

 Create Printers and Assign Print Drivers